One of the amazing benefits of being a direct sales consultant is the ability to deduct part of your home and home utilities from your taxes!

 However, if you have a home office that qualifies as a principal place of business, you are allowed to deduct your mileage from your house to those locations.

 Are There Limitations to the Home Office Deduction?

 There are a couple of limitations with the home office deduction.

 - There is a limit to how much you can deduct.
-With either method you cannot deduct more than you make with your business.
+With either method, you cannot deduct more than you make with your business.
 This means that taking this deduction cannot turn your company into a negative earning business.
-However, anything in excess to this limitation can be carried over to future years when you use the regular method.
+However, anything in excess of this limitation can be carried over to future years when you use the regular method.